How to Plan for a Landscape Lighting Installation

 - Silicone or burial boxes to protect connections

 - Flat-blade shovel or edger

 - Tape measure

-You can save some time by trying one of our LED landscape lighting kits.
+- Try a pre-built LED landscape lighting kit.
+You can save time by trying one of our LED landscape lighting kits.
 They eliminate the math involved with figuring out voltage drop or choosing wire and a transformer.
-These kits come with everything you need: path lights, spotlights, or a combination of both as well as direct burial wire, a transformer, and connectors.
+These kits come with everything you need: multiple low-voltage lighting fixtures, direct burial wire, transformer, and connectors.